NeuralEnsemble/elephant/doc/install.rst

         If you have `Git <https://git-scm.com/>`_ installed on your system, it is also possible to install the development version of Elephant.

-        Before installing the development version, you may need to uninstall the previously installed version of Elephant:
+        1. Before installing the development version, you may need to uninstall the previously installed version of Elephant:

            .. code-block:: sh

               pip uninstall elephant

-        Then do:
+        2. Clone the repository install the local version:

            .. code-block:: sh